SSH access to Purdue AF¶

 - Go to

-Tokentab in top left of the page. - Click
+Tokentab in the top left of the page. - Click

 Request new API tokento obtain the token string — you will need it in the next step.